 265 Natural Resources Law Seminar (2)

-Prerequisite: 285 Environmental Law or 256 Land Use Planning recommended.
+Prerequisite: 285 Environmental Law or 256 Land Use Planning are recommended but not required.

 This course was offered: